blackjetrock/fx702p_disp_replace/README.md

 1. The cursor doesn't work on the left half of the display.
 The right half is fine, the protocol is completely different on the two halves.
 2. f1,f2,hyp and ARC are not properly decoded, and in ISR mode at the moment they aren't decoded at all.
 3. The seven segment steps display is on all the time, but this could be viewed as an advantage over the original.
+4. Some characters aren't displayed properly.
+I use the user defined characters for some, but my rendering of the characters is a bit iffy.
+I need to have a look at a working fx702p to see what dot patterns they used for some of these characters.